Light on the Way

 And all rejoiced, and once more the Lady Arwen was reunited with many she had known over the long centuries of the fostering of the heirs of Valandil in the vale of Imladris.
 A joyful lady came forward to embrace the love of her son's life, giving thanks for her care for the son she'd left at her own fading.
 A proud father bowed before her, glad to call her, who had been as a sister to him at one time, daughter.

 Behind her came still another, the Lord Steward Denethor son of Ecthelion, who bowed before the man he should have served had madness not taken him, and he begged pardon humbly for not fulfilling his duty, and before all he was forgiven and embraced.
 "I rejoice only," the King said, "that you have been healed at last and are restored to me, you whom I always thought of as my brother."

-"Enough of this," Aragorn whispered into his wife’s ear.
+"Enough of this," Aragorn whispered into his wife's ear.
 "Shall we leave them to it?"
-And laughing they slipped away toward the inner door, Pippin and Merry behind them.
+Laughing, they slipped away toward the inner door, Pippin and Merry behind them.

 "Is it always so formal and full of solemn declarations in there?" asked Pippin.

 Aragorn laughed richly.
 "Alas, I fear it is.
 Too solemn by half, which is why, I suspect, you have enjoyed your time so well among the Edain where the feasting and laughter are more in keeping with your own mortal heritage."

 "Can we peek into some of the other halls?" asked Merry.